Contributing Guide¶

 npm run watch | Watch mode for development |

-npm test | Run tests |
+npm test | Run full VS Code integration tests |

 npm run lint | Run ESLint |